nllz/IRTF-HRPC/draft-research.md

 : The resistance of protocols and their implementations to errors, and to involuntary, legal or malicious attempts to disrupt its mode of operations. {{RFC0760}} {{RFC0791}} {{RFC0793}} {{RFC1122}}.
 Or framed more positively, a system can provide functionality consistently and without errors despite  involuntary, legal or malicious attempts to disrupt its mode of operations.

 Scalability
 : The ability to handle increased or decreased system parameters (e.g., number of end-systems, users, data flows, routing entries. etc.) predictably within defined expectations.
 There should be a clear definition of its scope and applicability.
-The limits of a systems scalability should be defined.
+The limits of a system's scalability should be defined.
 Growth or shrinkage of these parameters is typically considered by orders of magnitude.

 Strong encryption / cryptography
 Used to describe a cryptographic algorithm that would require a large amount of computational power to defeat it. {{RFC4949}}.
 In the modern usage of the definition 'strong encryption' this refers to an amount of computing power current not available, not even to major state-level actors.